-X-Content-Type-Options is a security-related response header to protect the web users and websites against the Multipurpose Internet Mail Extensions (MIME) type confusion attacks.
-MIME Type Confusion attacks rely on the executable and uploadable files or dynamic HTML files.
+X-Content-Type-Options is a security-related response header to protect web users and websites against the Multipurpose Internet Mail Extensions (MIME) type confusion attacks.
+MIME Type Confusion attacks rely on executable and uploadable files or dynamic HTML files.
 Content-type and X-content-type-options response headers are related to each other.
 X-content-type-options can make the content-type response header ignored by the web browser and the webserver.
 X-content-type-options have only a single response header value that can be used.
 The only response header value of the x-content-type-options is “nosniff”.
 The meaning of the “nosniff” means that the web browser won’t be able to perform sniffing.

 The example usage of the x-content-type-options can be found below.

-X-content-type-options is one of the most fundamental web security response headers.
+X-content-type-options is are one of the most fundamental web security response headers.
 To learn more about the X-content-type directives, syntax, and web browser compatibility, read the “x-content-type-options” guide.

 Content-Security-Policy: default-src 'self' https://holisticseo.digital; connect-src 'none';

-The “-src” suffix can be used for the “content”, “script”, “font”, “frame”, “img”, “media”, “default”, “object” to determine the which resources should be downloaded from where.
-To use the content-security policy, the document directives, navigation directives, reporting directives, fetch directives should be understood.
+The “-src” suffix can be used for the “content”, “script”, “font”, “frame”, “IMG”, “media”, “default”, “object” to determine which resources should be downloaded from where.
+To use the content-security policy, the document directives, navigation directives, reporting directives, and fetch directives should be understood.
 These directives are to determine the limits and the working method of the CSP for the website.
 To learn how to create and use a Content Security Policy, read the related guideline.

 6. Referrer Policy